tonezone6/InputKeyboardObservable/README.md

   // ...
 }
 ```

-Now your view controller will handle text inputs automatically and you will also gain a keyboard toolbar containing `Previous`, `Next` and `Done` buttons for easier navigation.
+Now, your view controller will handle text inputs automatically and you will also gain a keyboard toolbar containing `Previous`, `Next` and `Done` buttons for easier navigation.